 Contact an Illinois Abroad Ambassador

-Contact an Illinois Abroad Ambassador, who are current Illinois students who have studied abroad and can provide information about the application process, insight into their time abroad, and advice how to make the most of your study abroad experience!
+Contact an Illinois Abroad Ambassador, who are current Illinois students that have studied abroad and can provide information about the application process, insight into their time abroad, and advice how to make the most of your study abroad experience!

 Identify Your Goals & Create a Plan